whippet-code/creative_prompts/README.md

 Odd user handling when manually refreshing page as admin, treats as User not admin??
 Also after deleting prompt. (window.refresh?)

+404 upon admin updating a prompt? - api logs show no error, but the response is a 404.
+Need to check front end behaviour.

 #### Future Feature / Add-ons

 Later progression - Artistic medium based usage (visual prompt, writing prompt, etc)